Here’s a summary of the contents and the themes of each of the Guide’s five sections. You can click on the section names to navigate to that section.

 Revenues takes us through the sources of public money.
-A detailed tax section describes the nine major taxes, including how they are calculated, how they are divided up among various uses, the revenue they generate, and how our tax levels compare nationally.
-This section also describes the major federal, user charge, utility, insurance trust, and other revenue that makes public services possible.
+A detailed tax section describes the nine major taxes, looking at how they are calculated, how they are divided up among various uses, the Money received by a government entity.... they generate, and how our tax levels compare nationally and have changed over time.
+This section also describes the major other revenues – including federal funds, user charges, utilities, and insurance trusts – that makes public services possible.

 The major themes of the revenue section are:

-- Oklahoma governments rely on many revenue types to fund essential government services.
+- Oklahoma governments rely on many revenue types to A self-balancing accounting structure with revenues, expenditures, assets and liabilities used to track monies flowing... essential government services.
 While taxes are the most visible and largest revenue source, they represent less than half of all revenue.

 - Oklahoma taxes are among the lowest in the nation.
 The gap between Oklahoma tax revenue and the national average has grown over the last decade.

 - Over time, Oklahoma has increased its reliance on the sales tax and individual income tax, which are the two largest tax sources.

 - User charges and federal funds provide significant revenues for public services, particularly for health and social services, education, and transportation.

 Budget Process presents information on the legal structures and informal practices that govern Oklahoma state budgeting.
 It walks through the A detailed financial plan for a fiscal year or other period.
 It specifies sources of... process in a step-by-step format.

 - Oklahoma’s budget is the product of legal, political, and practical limitations that require significant effort every year in trying to meet the needs of all participants and to use public money wisely and effectively.